Deciphering mycological complexity

 The Applied Mycology Group is an internationally recognised Centre of Excellence in specialised areas of the application of fungal technology in the food, environment and health sectors.

 The group has pioneered the development of experimental and modelling approaches to understand the relationship between environmental factors and the life cycle of key food spoilage and mycotoxigenic species to facilitate the development of appropriate control strategies in staple commodities.
 They are now leading international research in the areas of fungi in extreme environments and mycotoxigenic fungi and climate change scenarios in the the context of the food security agenda and towards achieving worldwide sustainable food chains since mycotoxins are negatively impacting 15 out of the 17 UN SDGs (mainly: 1 Zero hunger; 2 No Poverty & 3 Good Health and Well-being).

 The in-depth understanding of the molecular ecology and ecophysiology of key spoilage and mycotoxigenic fungi is being utilised in the development of minimisation and prevention strategies for control of moulds and their mycotoxins.
 The Applied Mycology Group is a dynamic and proactive research group that includes academic staff, post-doctoral scientists and a group of six-eight PhD research students at any one time.

 In 2021, the group has launched the Mycotoxin Training Hub.
 The hub delivers tailored training and research opportunities to tackle specific mycotoxins challenges faced by the Agri-food industry in the UK and worldwide.

 - Controlling mycotoxin production and mycotoxin-producing fungi;

-- Understanding the effect that predicted climate change and extreme environmental events have on both colonisation and toxin production by different species on staple food matrices;
+- Understanding the effect that predicted climate change and extreme environmental events have on both colonisation and toxin production by different species at ecological and molecular biology levels;

 - Provide better storage management systems for commodities prone to fungal spoilage by integrating environmental parameters and biological models;